What To Pack for A Winter Bus Tour To The Cliffs Of Moher

 One of the best things about travelling in Ireland is that the weather is pretty much the same all year round.
 We tend to experience four seasons in one day regardless of whether it is July or November.
-Granted, this could be viewed as a negative, but what it really means is that you can come prepared at all times.
+Granted, this could be viewed as a negative, but it really means that you can always come prepared.
 The temperature sticks to an average of 15’c all year round and rain can and should be expected at all times.

 If a day trip to the Cliffs of Moher is on the agenda, check out the Wild Rovers day tour to the Cliffs of Moher and also take in the sights of Galway City and the Wild Atlantic Way.

 The main point to remember?
 Expect the unexpected!